auth0/docs/articles/flows/guides/auth-code-pkce/call-api-auth-code-pkce.md

 ---
 title: Call API Using Authorization Code Flow with PKCE
-description: Learn how to call your API from a native or mobile application using the Authorization Code flow using Proof Key for Code Exchange (PKCE).
+description: Learn how to call your API from a native, mobile, or single-page application using the Authorization Code flow using Proof Key for Code Exchange (PKCE).
 toc: true
 topics:
   - api-authentication